Reins981/speedcamwarner/README.md

 Are you tired of setting up your own devkit environment in order to build android apps?
 If so then this is the right place for you.
-I have provided a devkit environment as Docker image to build and run your own android projects.
+I have provided a devkit environment as Docker image to build your own android projects.
 No more struggle to set up the dependencies that go along with it.

 ### Steps